Codecademy/docs/content/rust/concepts/operators.md

     println!("Remainder: {}", remainder);
 }

-Comparison Operators
+2. Comparison Operators
 Comparison operators are used to compare values and return a boolean result.
 They are essential for making decisions in your code.
-Here are some examples:
+Example:

 rust
-Copy code
 fn main() {
     let x = 5;
     let y = 8;